9QIX/aws-jenkins-via-docker-pipeline/README.md

 ![Step 16:](./documentation/23.png)
 ---

 ## Step 17: Now click on personal access tokens > Generate new token.
 Provide necessary as per your need and click on Generate token.
-A token will be generated, which you can use for authenticating the github.
+A token will be generated, which you can use for authenticating the GitHub.
 ![Step 17:](./documentation/24.png)
 ![Step 17.2:](./documentation/25.png)
 ![Step 17.3:](./documentation/26.png)